apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

 Overview
 --------

-  Federation Balance is a tool used for balancing data across different federation namespaces.
-It uses DistCp to copy data from source to the target.
-  First it creates a snapshot at src path and submit the initial distcp.
+  Federation Balance is a tool balancing data across different federation namespaces.
+It uses DistCp to copy data from the source path to the target path.
+First it creates a snapshot at the source path and submit the initial distcp.
 Then it uses distcp diff to do the incremental copy.
-Finally when the source and target are the same, it updates the mount table on Router and move the source to trash.
+Finally when the source and the target are the same, it updates the mount table in Router and move the source to trash.

   This document aims to describe the design and usage of the Federation Balance.